Michal7337/AdvancedMining/README.md

 The block can optionally specify the **Tool Type** required to mine it.
 The tool type is just a string that can be anything.
 If the block doesn't specify anything, it can be broken by any tool.
 If it does, only the specified tool type can mine the block.
 If the player isn't holding any items, their tool type is set to `hand`.<br>

 When mining a Custom Block the plugin sets the player's `block_break_speed` attribute to 0 in order to get rid of the client side cracking animation and destroying the block.
 It then sends the cracking animation to the player when it needs to.
-With this system block breaking is completly server-side, so players can't use cheats like FastBreak.
-Currently the system allows a player to break one block at a time.
+With this system block breaking is completely server-side, so players can't use cheats like FastBreak.
+Currently, the system allows a player to break one block at a time.
 If the player somehow starts mining a block when they are still mining another, it will be ignored.

 ### Configuration
 In the plugin's folder is a file named `config.yml` (as is in pretty much all plugins).
 In the config you can set: